 Considering that my last post on here was nearly two years ago and I have some new ideas for what I want to do with this site the blog will be archived.
 It will still be accessible from the bar at the top but will not be featured on the front page and there will not be any new posts.
 Thanks, and I'll see you on the new site.

-If you follow my internet activity you probably have some relation to gaming, and have most likely heard of or played Grand Theft Auto V. I'm not going to review it but I will say that my list of complaints is around 10 or less and I don't see more than 2 or 3 of those still existing at the PC launch so it's a pretty damn good game.
+If you follow my internet activity you probably have some relation to gaming, and have most likely heard of or played Grand Theft Auto V. I'm not going to review it but I will say that my list of complaints is around 10 or less and I don't see more than 2 or 3 of those still existing by the time of the PC launch so it's a pretty damn good game.
 It has a little bit of eveything from past GTA titles and strings them together very well.
 The addition of GTA Online is nice too.

-Ten years ago that king of content would destroy a company, but we have companies like Rockstar that push a little further each time and are slowly killing censorship.
+Ten years ago that kind of content would destroy a company, but we have studios like Rockstar that push a little further each time and are slowly but surely killing censorship.
 This is a good thing for gaming.
 The better we (as a community, and as game developers) can get at viewing and presenting these things in a mature way the better we will be.
 I've always said the responsibility lies with the parents to decide what their children are able to play and listen to and view on TV, and there is no way that I would let any kid of mine play this game before they are mature enough, but the fact that we have this content available to us and not walled off by some ratings board or watchdog group is good.
 Censorship is never worth freedom.

 I often spend too long tracking issues that could be solved in minutes or seconds rather than hours.
 After finding the cause of those issues I kick myself in the throat for not finding them sooner but along the way I end up fixing other issues that come up and improve the overall quality of the code.
 I see this as a net gain but there has to be a better way to get that effect.